-In order to assist orthopaedic residents to obtain a fellowship in adult reconstruction in an orderly way, and for fellowship programs to obtain fellows in these specialties, the American Association of Hip and Knee Surgeons (AAHKS), the Hip Society (HS) and the Knee Society (KS) have established this Fellowship Match Program.
+In order to help orthopaedic residents obtain a fellowship in adult reconstruction in an orderly way, and for fellowship programs to obtain fellows in these specialties, the American Association of Hip and Knee Surgeons (AAHKS), The Hip Society (THS) and The Knee Society (TKS) have established this Fellowship Match Program.
 The Match is vital to the future of our specialties, and the leadership of these organizations, as well as the leadership of the American Academy of Orthopaedic Surgeons (AAOS), are fully committed to doing whatever is necessary to make the Match Program a success.

-This Match Program was developed by a Task Force established by the four organizations, kindly assisted by other orthopaedic societies which had already established matches, that provided advice and sample documents.
+The Adult Reconstruction Match Program was developed by a Task Force established by these organizations, assisted by other orthopaedic societies which had already established matches, that provided advice and sample documents.
+The Match is governed by the AAHKS Fellowship Committee.